 Many developers are accustomed to working with relational databases and normalized data schemas.
-Normalization eliminates duplicate data from being stored, and provides consistency when regular updates are being made to the data.
+Normalization eliminates duplicate data from being stored, and provides consistency when regular updates are made to the data.

 For example, denormalizing an orders schema without using nested and repeated

-one-to-many relationship).
-Because of the shuffling involved, grouping the data
+(when there is a one-to-many relationship).
+Because of the shuffling involved,

-is less performant than denormalizing the data using nested and repeated fields.
+grouping the data is less effective than denormalizing the data by using

 - You have a star schema with frequently changing dimensions.

-- BigQuery complements an Online Transaction Processing (OLTP) system with row-level mutation, but can't replace it.
+- BigQuery complements an Online Transaction Processing (OLTP) system with row-level mutation but can't replace it.

 Nested and repeated fields are supported in the following data formats:

 For information about specifying nested and repeated fields in your schema when you're loading data, see Specifying nested and repeated fields.